Volhynia: Late modern period

-Ukrainian People's Republic
+World War I

+During World War I, Volhynia was the place of several battles, fought by the Austrians, Germans and the Polish Legions against Russia, eg. the Battle of Kostiuchnówka.
+(The village of Kostiuchnówka is known for the Battle of Kostiuchnówka, in which the Poles defeated the Russians, (and as the place of establishment of the accomplished Legia Warsaw football club, relocated to Warsaw only in 1920.))

-After the February Revolution and the formation of the Russian Provisional Government, Ukrainian nationalists declared the autonomous Ukrainian People's Republic.
+After the 1917 February Revolution and the formation of the Russian Provisional Government, Ukrainian nationalists declared the autonomous Ukrainian People's Republic.
 The territory of Volhynia was split in half by a frontline just west of the city of Lutsk.
 Due to an invasion of the Bolsheviks, the government of Ukraine was forced to retreat to Volhynia after the sack of Kyiv.
 Military aid from the Central Powers as a result of the Treaty of Brest-Litovsk brought peace in the region and some degree of stability.
 Until the end of the war, the area saw a revival of Ukrainian culture after years of Russian oppression and the denial of Ukrainian traditions.
 After German troops were withdrawn, the whole region was engulfed by a new wave of military actions by Poles and Russians competing for control of the territory.
 The Ukrainian People's Army was forced to fight on three fronts: Bolsheviks, Poles and a Volunteer Army of Imperial Russia.

 Interwar period

-In 1921, after the end of the Polish–Soviet War, the treaty known as the Peace of Riga divided the Volhynian Governorate between Poland and the Soviet Union.
-Poland took the larger part and established Volhynian Voivodeship.
+In 1919, Volhynia became part of the Polish-controlled Volhynian District.
+In 1921, after the end of the Polish–Soviet War, the treaty known as the Peace of Riga divided Volhynia between Poland and the Soviet Union, with Poland retaining the larger part, in which the Volhynian Voivodeship was established with the capital in Łuck, and the largest city being Równe.

 Most of eastern Volhynian Governorate became part of the Ukrainian SSR, eventually being split into smaller districts.
-During that period, a number of national districts were formed within the Soviet Ukraine as part of cultural liberalization.
-The policies of Polonization in Poland led to formations of various resistance movements in West Ukraine and West Belarus, including Volhynia.
-In 1931, the Vatican of the Roman Catholic Church established a Ukrainian Catholic Apostolic Exarchate of Volhynia, Polesia and Pidliashia (Wolhynien, Polissia und Pidliashia in German), where the congregation practiced the Byzantine Rite in Ukrainian language.
+During that period, a number of the Marchlewszczyzna Polish national districts was formed in the Soviet-controlled part of Volhynia.
+In 1931, the Vatican of the Roman Catholic Church established a Ukrainian Catholic Apostolic Exarchate of Volhynia, Polesia and Pidliashia, where the congregation practiced the Byzantine Rite in Ukrainian language.

 From 1935 to 1938, the government of the Soviet Union deported numerous nationals from Volhynia in a population transfer to Siberia and Central Asia, as part of the dekulakization, an effort to suppress peasant farmers in the region.
 These people included Poles of Eastern Volhynia (see Population transfer in the Soviet Union).